NBISweden/workshop-reproducible-research/docs/singularity.md

     conda clean --all
 ```

 You should recognize parts of this from the Docker tutorial.
-Basically, we install some required basic tools like bzip2, cca-certificates and curl, then install and configure conda and finally install the required tools for the `run_qc.sh` script.
+Basically, we install some required basic tools like bzip2, ca-certificates and curl, then install and configure conda and finally install the required tools for the `run_qc.sh` script.

 * Next, add a `%test` section: